 If this Feminism 101 were a class, you bet your ass there would be a reading list.
 Today I have assembled some of the best books I’ve read that would be useful and thought-provoking for new or potential feminists.

 Each of these books explain in their own way what feminism is and why it’s necessary.
 They explore ideas that are central to feminism and bring a face to those ideas.
-Not only so, but they highlight the realness of these issues and experiences women and femmes face everyday.
+Not only so, but they highlight the realness of these issues and experiences women and feminine-presenting people face everyday.

 Many people are privileged enough to be able to ignore these issues because they do not directly affect them.
 Some are so desensitized to these issues because it happens to them so often they think that’s just how it is.
 And some just don’t have the language to describe these experiences.
 When I read these books, my eyes were opened.
 There were so many things I hadn’t thought about or didn’t know how to put a name to.
 Without further ado, here is a feminist reading list for beginners!